Create a text link in WordPress – to an external website, an email address or to an existing internal page/post. Also known as a hyperlink.

 How to highlight text

-Highlight the text you’d like to hyperlink.
+Highlight the text you’d like to link.
 You can do this one of three ways:

 - Place your cursor just before the first word.
 When you click down, hold and drag to the end of the word or sentence.